 — Paul Graham, Co-Founder, Y Combinator

 We love small businesses, but they should not be considered startups.
 The revenue growth for small business is small and consistent.
 Whereas startups are aiming for at least 100% growth every year.
-On average, small businesses grow revenue at around 3% a year.
+On average, small businesses grow revenue at round 3% a year, according to Entrepreneur.

 Big businesses differ from startups because it’s difficult for big businesses to innovate.
 This happens for a couple of reasons.
 One, talent gets attracted to startups because it can be more lucrative to work at a startup and it’s more likely ideas will be implemented.
 Two, it’s difficult for the average big business to pivot when the market demands it.
 Changing strategy in a nimble startup is like turning a speedboat, whereas a big business is like turning a Carnival cruise ship.